Table of contents

 They fed him information on how to be successful, how to worship God, what a family should look like, and why he shouldn’t trust people from foreign countries.

-Overall, he hated his schooling, and he hoped every day that he wouldn’t fall sick so he wouldn’t have to go back to the government schooling that he disliked so much.
+Overall, he hated his schooling, and he hoped every day that he would fall sick so he wouldn’t have to go back to the government schooling that he disliked so much.

 Upon graduation from high school, he moved to the United States, where he studied computer engineering and the University of Michigan.

-He scraped by and graduated but knew right away that schooling wasn’t for him.
+He scraped by and graduated but knew right away that studying wasn’t for him.

-When he graduated in 1999, he received an internship at Microsoft that he took, but now that he can look back at it, he realizes that the only reason he took that opportunity because it was the safe and responsible thing to do.
+When he graduated in 1999, he received an internship at Microsoft that he took, but now that he looks back at it, he realizes that the only reason he took that opportunity because it was the safe and responsible thing to do.

 Vishen lasted 11 weeks at the job until he realized that working a typical “job” wasn’t for him, just like going to a typical “school” wasn’t for him either.